-The Metropolitan Community Colleges comply with the provisions of the Crime Awareness and Campus Security Act of 1990.
+Metropolitan Community College complies with the provisions of the Crime Awareness and Campus Security Act of 1990.
 This act requires the district to collect, prepare, publish and distribute to all current and prospective students and employees, campus crime statistics and security policies.
-This information is published on an annual basis in the Student Right to Know and Compliance Report, and is available through the MCC web site at www.kcmetro. edu/crimereport.html.
+This information is published on an annual basis in the Student Right to Know and Compliance Report, and is available through the MCC web site at www.mcckc.edu/crimereport. html.
 Printed copies of the report are available at the campuses through the public safety office and dean of students offices or by calling (816) 759-1070.